GEO-IASS/mivt/src/@patchlib/readme.md

 --------------
 - `patchlib.test.viewPatchesInImage` test view.patchesInImage
 - `patchlib.test.viewPatchMatches2D` test view.patchMatches2D
+- `patchlib.test.grid` test grid

 Helper Functions
 ----------------
-- `patchlib.grid` grid of patch starting points for n-d volume
+- `patchlib.patchcount` number of patches that fit into a volume
+- `patchlib.overlapkind` overlap amount to/from pre-specified overlap kind
 - `patchlib.guessPatchSize` guess the size of a patch from nVoxels
 - `patchlib.patchCenterDist` compute the distance to the center of a patch
+- `patchlib.nPatches2volSize` volume size from number of patches